codrinf/web-dev-learning/lessons/js_primitives_types/readme.md

 JavaScript has 5 main primary types:
 `number, string, boolean, undefined, null`

+There types are “primitive” because their values can contain only a single thing (be it a string or a number or whatever)

 ## Number
 > In example below, `const` adds new variable in our program, `age` is the name of the variable (our choice), `=` assignees a value and `16` is the value.
 ```javascript